palm86/hex_flora/priv/specimens/aspalathus_rugosa.md

 }
 ---

 Shrub to 1.5 m.
-Leaves trifoliolate.
+Leaves trifoliolate; stalkless.
 Leaflets linear to lance-shaped with sharper end towards base;
 flat, distinctly veined and finely hairy.
 Flowers (November to January) in short terminal racemes; bright yellow and pale/silky on the back.
 Back of standard and keel silky.
 Calyx bell-shaped with triangular lobes.